apache/systemds/docs/site/native-backend.md

 [Scripts to set environmental variables](https://software.intel.com/content/www/us/en/develop/documentation/onemkl-linux-developer-guide/top/getting-started/setting-environment-variables/scripts-to-set-environment-variables.html)

-For example, to set Intel MKL libraries in the Path:
+For example, in Linux to set Intel MKL libraries in the Path:

 ```sh
 # path adjustments to that script according to your installation